JamieT966/project-portfolio-1/README.md

 ### Scope

 I discussed with the client and we decided the scope of this project together.
 I gave an overview of what was on the table.
 For example, the home page, gallery and contact page were on the table.
-A blog page was disussed but was left out of the scope, this can be added at a later date.
+A blog page was discussed but was left out of the scope, this can be added at a later date.

 ### Structure

-For the main structure I implemented a responsive header and footer with navigation elements.
+For the main structure, I implemented a responsive header and footer with navigation elements.
 This allows the user to navigate to the home, gallery and contact page, whether they are at the top or the bottom of the website.
 On the Cheeky Monkeys contact form the submit button is orange with a white border but those colours invert when hovered over to demonstrate good interactive design.
 A 404 page was created that tells the user something went wrong and then provides a link back to the home page.